ianfnelson/blog.iannelson.uk/content/posts/2014-10-22-dddnorth-2014-review.md

 >
 > — Rushby (@rushbys)

 > So @richardadalton talk was stand out, absolutely hit the nail on the head.
 Covered points i'd not even considered.
-Well done #dddnorth</a>
+Well done #dddnorth
 >
 > — Kirsty Busfield (@kirstybu)